alamkanak/Android-Week-View/README.md

     ```
 4. Implement `WeekView.MonthChangeListener`, `WeekView.EventClickListener`, `WeekView.EventLongPressListener` according to your need.

 5. Provide the events for the `WeekView` in `WeekView.MonthChangeListener.onMonthChange()` callback.
-Please remember that the calendar preloads events of three consecutive months to enable lag-free scrolling.
+Please remember that the calendar pre-loads events of three consecutive months to enable lag-free scrolling.

     ```java
     WeekView.MonthChangeListener mMonthChangeListener = new WeekView.MonthChangeListener() {